Jan F. Anderson

 After completing culinary school in 2002, Driftless Area native William Schuth put down his chef’s knife, hung up his toque, and enlisted in the United States Marine Corps.
 Despite a staunchly Minnesotan perspective on climate & weather, during his time training at Twentynine Palms, California, William discovered his fascination with (not quite bordering on love for) the desert Southwest.
 William was assigned to Headquarters Battery, 2nd Battalion, 11th Marines aboard Camp Pendleton, California.
 In February 2004 he was attached to Echo Battery 2/11 for a deployment in support of Operation Iraqi Freedom II.
 While in Iraq, Echo Battery was employed by Regimental Combat Team 7 as an counter-battery fire artillery unit, a provisional rifle company, and an international border security force in several areas around Al-Anbar, including Camp MEK/Fallujah, Haditha Dam, Al-Asad Airbase, Camp Korean Village, FOB Trebil, and FOB Waleed.

 William left the Marine Corps after his enlistment to continue his education at the University of Wisconsin-Madison, with particular interest in civil-military relations, including military & veteran culture; war & society; and veterans, class, & public policy.
 He now serves UW-Madison undergraduates as an academic advisor.
 He is a lifetime member of Disabled American Veterans.
-William joined The Deadly Writers Patrol in 2010 and is working on two collections of poetry, including Twelfth General Order and another, as-yet-untitled collection.
+William joined The Deadly Writers Patrol in 2010 and is working on two collections of poetry — Twelfth General Order and another, as-yet-untitled collection.

 Craig Werner is a member of the faculty at the University of Wisconsin-Madison where he teaches Vietnam-related classes in the Department of Afro-American Studies and the Integrated Liberal Studies program, which offers the class “The Vietnam Era: Music, Media, and Mayhem.”
 A native of Colorado Springs, he played with the rock and roll band Armageddon which performed frequently for soldiers stationed at Fort Carson.
-A member of the Nominating Committee of the Rock and Roll Hall of Fame, he is the author of numerous books including Up Around the Bend: An Oral History of Creedence Clearwater Revival; A Change Is Gonna Come: Music, Race & the Soul of America; and Higher Ground: Aretha Franklin, Stevie Wonder, Curtis Mayfield and the Rise & Fall of American Soul.
+Formerly a member of the Nominating Committee of the Rock and Roll Hall of Fame, he is the author of numerous books including Up Around the Bend: An Oral History of Creedence Clearwater Revival; A Change Is Gonna Come: Music, Race & the Soul of America; and Higher Ground: Aretha Franklin, Stevie Wonder, Curtis Mayfield and the Rise & Fall of American Soul.
 After joining The Deadly Writers Patrol in 2004, he began work on a novel, This Land, five chapters of which have been published in The Deadly Writers Patrol.
 Craig and co-author Doug Bradley's book We Gotta Get Out of This Place: The Soundtrack of the Vietnam War was published by University of Massachusetts Press in 2015.

 WILLIAM A. BAKER